avaneev/prvhash/README.md

 just a 32-bit hash.
 It is a fixed execution time hash function that depends only on message length.
 A streamed hashing implementation is available.

-PRVHASH is solely based on the butterfly effect, strongly inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
+PRVHASH is solely based on the butterfly effect, inspired by [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) pseudo-random number generators.
 The generated hashes have good avalanche properties.
 For best results, when creating (H)MACs, a random seed should be supplied to the hash function, but this is not a requirement.
 When each